sakshisingh03/QFAAT-CMU-FALL-2024/README.md

 ```
 Replace <strategy_name> with bollinger_bands, keltner_channels, or macd.

-Replace <purpose> with one of the following:
+Replace '<purpose>' with one of the following:
 - execute: Execute the strategy on historical data for given parameters in code.
 - optimize: Optimize the strategy's parameters and report the optimized parameters.
 - train_test_optimize: To slice the data in train and test.
 Optimize on train data and evaluate on test data based on the parameters obtained on optimization.